Stable Big Bang formation for Einstein's equations: The complete sub-critical regime

 \textbf{Parameters}

-\begin{itemize} \item $A \geq 1$ denotes a ``time-weight exponent parameter'' that is featured in the high-order solution norms from Definition~\ref{D:SOLUTIONNORMS}.
-To close our estimates, we will choose $A$ to be large enough to overwhelm various universal constants $C_*$ (see below).
-This corresponds to our use of high-order energies featuring large powers of $t$, which leads to weak high-order energies near $t=0$. \item $0 < q < 1$ is a constant, fixed throughout the proof, that bounds the magnitude of the background Kasner exponents. \item $\upsigma > 0$ is a small constant, fixed throughout the proof, that we use to simplify the proofs of various estimates that ``have room in them.'' \item $q$ and $\upsigma$ are constrained by \eqref{sigma,q}. \item $N_0 \geq 1$ roughly corresponds to the number of derivatives of the solution that we control in $L^{\infty}$ (the precise derivative count depends on the solution variable -- see Definition~\ref{D:SOLUTIONNORMS}). \item $N$ denotes the maximum number of times that we commute the equations with spatial derivatives (e.g., $k \in H^N(\Sigma_t)$ and $n \in H^{N+1}(\Sigma_t)$-- see Definition~\ref{D:SOLUTIONNORMS}).
-To close our estimates, we will choose $N$ to be sufficiently large in a (non-explicit) manner that depends on $N_0$, $A$, $\mydim$, $q$, and $\upsigma$. \item $\updelta > 0$ is a small $(N,\mydim)$-dependent parameter that is allowed to vary from line to line and that is generated by the estimates of Lemma~\ref{lem:basic.ineq}.
+\begin{itemize} \item $\blowupexp \geq 1$ denotes a ``time-weight exponent parameter'' that is featured in the high order solution norms from Definition~\ref{D:SOLUTIONNORMS}.
+To close our estimates, we will choose $\blowupexp$ to be large enough to overwhelm various universal constants $C_*$ (see below).
+This corresponds to our use of high order energies featuring large powers of $t$, which leads to weak high order energies near $t=0$. \item $0 < q < 1$ is a constant, fixed throughout the proof, that bounds the crucial quantity

+\item $\upsigma > 0$ is a small constant, fixed throughout the proof, that we use to simplify the proofs of various estimates that ``have room in them.'' \item $q$ and $\upsigma$ are constrained by \eqref{sigma,q}. \item $N_0 \geq 1$ roughly corresponds to the number of derivatives of the solution that we control in $L^{\infty}$ (the precise derivative count depends on the solution variable -- see Definition~\ref{D:SOLUTIONNORMS}). \item $N$ denotes the maximum number of times that we commute the equations with spatial derivatives (e.g., $k \in H^N(\Sigma_t)$ and $n \in H^{N+1}(\Sigma_t)$-- see Definition~\ref{D:SOLUTIONNORMS}).
+To close our estimates, we will choose $N$ to be sufficiently large in a (non-explicit) manner that depends on $N_0, \blowupexp, \mydim, q,$ and $\upsigma$. \item $\updelta > 0$ is a small $(N,\mydim)$-dependent parameter that is allowed to vary from line to line and that is generated by the estimates of Lemma~\ref{lem:basic.ineq}.
 We use the convention that a sum of two $\updelta$'s is another $\updelta$.
-The only important feature of $\updelta$ that we exploit in throughout the paper is the following: at fixed $\mydim$, we have $\lim_{N \to \infty} \updelta = 0$.
-In particular, if $A$ is also fixed, then $\lim_{N \to \infty} A \updelta = 0$. \item $\varepsilon$ is a small ``bootstrap parameter'' that, in our bootstrap argument, bounds the size of the solution norms; see \eqref{Boots}.
-The smallness of $\varepsilon$ needed to close the estimates is allowed to depend on the parameters $N$, $N_0$, $A$, $\mydim$, $q$, and $\upsigma$. \end{itemize}
+The only important feature of $\updelta$ that we exploit throughout the paper is the following: at fixed $\mydim$, we have $\lim_{N \to \infty} \updelta = 0$.
+In particular, if $\blowupexp$ is also fixed, then $\lim_{N \to \infty} \blowupexp \updelta = 0$. \item $\varepsilon$ is a small ``bootstrap parameter'' that, in our bootstrap argument, bounds the size of the solution norms; see \eqref{Boots}.
+The smallness of $\varepsilon$ needed to close the estimates is allowed to depend on the parameters $N, N_0, \blowupexp, \mydim, q,$ and $\upsigma$. \end{itemize}